 The challenges of international business

-"If you don’t have the budget for full-time translators, outsource tasks like overseas customer service and translation of promotional materials to freelancers," Skouras said.
+Taki Skouras, co-founder and CEO of international wireless accessories retailer Cellairis, suggested hiring bilingual staff members who can translate for your company.
+“If you don’t have the budget for full-time translators, outsource tasks like overseas customer service,” Skouras said.

-Slower pace.
-In America, the business world moves pretty quickly.
-Executives and even lower-level employees work day and night, making appointments and closing deals long after they've left the office for the day.
-David Hellier, partner at Bertram Capital and board member of ACG New York, told entrepreneurs that business doesn't move at the same pace in other countries; building relationships is a long-term commitment.
+In America, the business world moves quickly.
+David Hellier, partner at Bertram Capital and board member of ACG New York, noted that business doesn't move at the same pace in other countries; building relationships is a long-term commitment.

-Local competition.
-It’s not always easy to convince a foreign customer to purchase your company's product when there's a comparable product available that's made in the customer's home country.
-While some big-name U.S. chains like McDonald's and Starbucks have clout overseas, small and midsize companies need to work a little harder to convince the international market that their brands are trustworthy and better than the competition.
+It’s not easy to persuade a foreign customer to trust your brand when a similar product is made in their home country.
+While some big-name U.S. chains have clout overseas, small and midsize companies need to work harder to convince the international market that their brands are trustworthy and better than the competition.

 "Why would [customers] buy from you over the local champion?"
 Paris said.
 "Can you penetrate the market?
-If you do, can you be profitable under the circumstances?
-Is the juice worth the squeeze?"
+If you do, can you be profitable under the circumstances?”

 Advice and best practices

-If you feel you're ready to tackle the challenges of international business, follow this advice from business leaders who have been there before.
+If you feel you're ready to tackle the challenges of international business, follow this advice from business leaders who have been in your shoes.

-Hire a great team.
-The need for help "on the ground" also extends into your hiring practices.
-The people you hire to deal with your overseas business partners and customers must be fully immersed in the local environment, but you also need to be sure they'll be looking out for your interests.
+The people you hire to deal with your overseas business partners and customers must be fully immersed in the local environment but should also be looking out for your interests.

 "The foreign companies that you may deal with probably have more experience doing business in the U.S. than you have in their country," Bardosh said.
 "Without a core team on your side with the necessary cultural, language and local business contacts, you'll be competitively disadvantaged."

-"As you 'spitball' new ideas, someone definitely needs to think about scalability to your international territories – usually you," Zani said.
+"As you 'spitball' new ideas, someone definitely needs to think about scalability to your international territories – usually you," said Mike Zani, CEO of business consulting firm PI Worldwide.
 "Time zones, language and cultural appropriateness all need to be considered when you branch out internationally.
 If you don't do this ahead of time, you run the risk of offending your international partners by appearing to be more concerned about yourself [than] them."

 "[Allow for] appropriate localization and flexibility to adhere to local customs and customer needs," Rogers said.
 "One of the key areas to adjust is with [material] sourcing.
 If you can maintain quality, local sourcing has the opportunity to improve cost margins and supply-chain reliability."